rodrgoslveira/Memcached-server-Ruby/README.md

 :warning:	 We need the server (MemCachedServer) to be running.

-* Console command : ruby mctest.rb
+* Console command : ruby mc_test.rb

 [Back To The Top](#Memcached-server-Ruby)